-Soil Scout announces new off-grid capable base station to deliver year-round sub-soil insights
+New off-grid capable base station to deliver year-round sub-soil data

 The BST200 is easier to use, more powerful, and can be optimally positioned for rich sub-soil insights each season